Tax Outturn Data

 Next Release of Tax Outturn Data

-We now publish tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
+The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
-If the release date should change, we will put a message on this page and on the Treasury main page.
+If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of Upcoming Releases.
-The standard time for each release will be 10:00am.
+The standard time for each release will be 10am.

 Glossary of Tax Terms